stephane-caron/awesome-open-source-robots/README.md

 A curated list of awesome robots with open source software, open hardware, and in the best cases both.

+In this context, "hardware" includes electronics and mechanical designs, basically anything physical with public source files shared in order to build *and* modify it.
+See also the [Open Source Hardware Definition](https://oshwa.org/resources/open-source-hardware-definition/).

 ## Contents

 * [Gallery](#gallery)